alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 faster than Moore's Law.
-Much of the hype fizzled out because uninformed executives didn't understand that having data is not the same as having *useful* data for machine learning, and you still needed well-designed data extraction to get something good, meaing the true amount of usable data was much smaller than at first glance.
+Much of the hype fizzled out because uninformed executives didn't understand that having data is not the same as having *useful* data for machine learning, and you still needed well-designed data extraction to get something good, meaning the true amount of usable data was much smaller than at first glance.
 But the joke will be on us when unsupervised learning gets better, and even junk data becomes marginally useful.